Skip to content

 Resource Hub.

-Poseidon – Modelling the Sustainable and Responsible Approach to the Future of Fishing.
+Poseidon – Modelling the Sustainable and Responsible Approach to the Future of Fishing

 The existing model needed an appealing visualization to ensure that the model outputs would be accessible and engaging for potential consumers of the research.
 The remit for Phase 1 of the project focused on the delivery of a visualization interface to generate interest, enthusiasm and support for the wider roll-out of the model.
 Oxford Computer Consultants applied our considerable user experience and UI design skills coupled with the latest web-technologies to create an engaging user interface suitable for use as a demo product at a fisheries conference with key stakeholders in Indonesia, where it was well received.